ConstantineCTF/URLSecure/README.md

 ## Usage

-- Register and login to create and manage your short URLs.
+- Register and log in to create and manage your short URLs.
 - Generate QR codes for easy offline sharing.

 ***